-Spring has sprung and the semester is nearly over, which means final exams are finally here.
-While creating a solid study plan over several days is considered the best practice, sometimes life happens, and students need to fit a week’s worth of studying into a few days, or even just one night.
+While creating a solid study plan that spans over several days is considered the best practice for exams, sometimes life happens, and students need to fit a week’s worth of studying into a few days, or even just one night.
 With that in mind, here are three study plans students can use no matter how much (or little) time they have.

 In her text Essential Study Skills, 8th ed, author Linda Wong outlines the process for creating a study plan that all students can benefit from as they approach finals week.

 Step 1: Identify specific topics and make a list of all topics and materials that need to be reviewed before the upcoming test.

 Step 2: Schedule specific days and times to review the materials and topics.

 Step 3: Create a plan of action for each review session.
 To avoid wasting review time, create a pattern or plan for reviewing each time you sit down.
 Throughout this review process, plan to make summary notes for the information you feel you need to review further.

 Ideally, studying should start at least five days in advance of the exam to allow students an ample amount of time to go over course concepts and materials, and reach out to their instructor or peers if they find they have any questions.
 Linda Wong outlines the 5-day study plan in her text and suggests how students could organize their study sessions: